Everyone’s favorite Among Us catchphrase has a controversial past

-Two years after its 2018 release date, murder-mystery video game Among Us has skyrocketed in popularity.
+Two years after its 2018 release date, the murder-mystery video game Among Us has skyrocketed in popularity.

 Thanks to its simplicity — and the Twitch streaming personalities who broadcast themselves bingeing the title for hours — Among Us has gone from an unknown party game to an inescapable part of the internet.
 And it brought the word “sus” along for the ride.